Prairie Band Casino & Resort

-Prairie Band Casino & Resort is a Native American casino in Mayetta, Kansas, owned by the Prairie Band of Potawatomi Nation.
+Prairie Band Casino & Resort is a Native American casino in Mayetta, Kansas, owned by the Prairie Band Potawatomi Nation.
 It was originally operated by Harrah's Entertainment under a management agreement with the tribe until July 1, 2007, when the tribe took over operations.
 The casino is open 24 hours daily and has a 35000 sqft casino, with 1,090 slot machines, a bingo hall and 31 table games.
 The casino also has three restaurants and 297 guestrooms.

 History

 Under Harrah's management

 The casino and resort opened in 1998 as the first full-service casino in the state of Kansas.
 When it opened on January 12, 1998, the entertainment complex was 63,000 square-feet.
 As of 2000, a billboard on U.S. Highway 75 traveling north from Topeka read "Harrah's Prairie Band Casino, 12 miles."
 At the time, after opening, the 100-room hotel adjacent to the casino was "generally full" with reservations recommended.
 It was the only of the four casinos in Kansas at the time that had a hotel.